 (Adapted from the 1992 Guide to the History of Science)

 The Executive Office

 HSS is not a small society.
-In membership, it ranks in the top 25% of the constituent societies in the American Council of Learned Societies.
-The annual operations budget approaches a half million dollars and the endowment is growing towards $3.0 million.
+In membership it ranks in the top 25% of the constituent societies in the American Council of Learned Societies.
+The annual operations budget exceeds a half million dollars and the endowment has grown to over $3.0 million.
 The steady growth of the Society mandates that the Executive Office continue to improve its services to its members.